renderedtext/semaphore-docs-new/source/docs/deploying-to-heroku.md

 ## Additional commands

-If your application requires some additional deploy commands (such as running migrations after deploy) you can edit the default commands on the summary page or in project settings under "Deployment" tab.
+If your application requires some additional deploy commands (such as running migrations after deploy) you can edit the default commands by editing the related server on the server page for your project.

 ## Propagating exit status codes